revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

   ---

-38.Does Joe want to know the python checkers for Debugging how will you help him to find them?
+38. If Joe want to know the python checkers for Debugging, how will you help him to find them?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-There are many debugging tools,some of them are:
+There are many debugging tools, some of them are:

-i)Pychecker – A tool for locating bugs in python ASCII text file(source code).
+i)Pychecker – A tool for locating bugs in python ASCII text file (source code).

 ii)pudb – PuDB could be a full-screen, console-based visual debugger for Python.

-iii)pdb – The module pdb defines associate degree interactive ASCII text file(source code) debugger for Python programs.
+iii)pdb – The module PDB defines associate degree interactive ASCII text file(source code) debugger for Python programs.

-iv)pylint – Analyzes Python ASCII text file(source code) trying to find bugs and signs of poor quality.
+iv)pylint – Analyzes Python ASCII text file (source code) trying to find bugs and signs of poor quality.

 </details>

 ---

-39.Ken wants to perform static analysis in Python.
+39. Ken wants to perform static analysis in Python.
 How will you help him to find the tools to perform static analysis?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- For Static Analysis
+- For Static Analysis,
    -pylint - performs style checking against PEP-8 but also shows errors & potential issues.
    - PyFlakes - Error detection.
    - Bandit - Security Checks.